shubhampundhir/Wifi-Simulator-Model/readme.md

-# WiFi 6 Communication Simulation
+# WiFi 6 Communication Simulation with OFDMA

 This project simulates the communication process using WiFi 6 with OFDMA (Orthogonal Frequency Division Multiple Access) and round-robin scheduling.
 The simulation runs multiple users on a channel that is subdivided into 2 MHz, 4 MHz, and 10 MHz sub-channels.
 The goal is to calculate throughput, average latency, and maximum latency for each case.